ppfeufer/aa-bulletin-board/CONTRIBUTING.md

 your changes from the `development` branch.
 Only pull requests towards the development branch will be considered.

-Please make sure you have signed the [License Agreement](https://developers.eveonline.com/resource/license-agreement) by logging in at https://developers.eveonline.com before submitting any pull requests.
+Please make sure you've signed [CCP's Developer License Agreement] by logging in at [CCP's Developer Portal] before submitting any pull requests.

 ### Test Coverage